Geert

 Distance Index (PDI) focuses

-on the degree of equality, or inequality, between
+on the degree of equality, or inequality, between people

-of power and wealth have been allowed to grow
+indicates that inequalities of power and wealth have

-within the society.
-These societies are more
+been allowed to grow within the society.
+These societies

-likely to follow a caste system that does not
+are more likely to follow a caste system that does not

 allow significant upward mobility of its citizens.
+A Low

-A Low Power Distance ranking indicates
+Power Distance ranking indicates the society de-emphasizes

-citizen's power and wealth.
-In these societies
+the differences between citizen's power and wealth.
+In

-equality and opportunity for everyone is stressed.
+these societies equality and opportunity for everyone

 Individualism

-(IDV) focuses on the
+(IDV) focuses on the degree the

-degree the society reinforces individual or collective,
+society reinforces individual or collective, achievement

-A High Individualism ranking indicates
+and interpersonal relationships.
+A High Individualism ranking

-that individuality and individual rights are
+indicates that individuality and individual rights are

 paramount within the society.
-Individuals in
+Individuals in these societies

-of looser relationships.
-A Low Individualism ranking
+A Low Individualism ranking typifies societies

-typifies societies of a more collectivist nature
+of a more collectivist nature with close ties between

-reinforce extended families and collectives where
+individuals.
+These cultures reinforce extended families

-everyone takes responsibility for fellow members
+and collectives where everyone takes responsibility for

-of their group.
+fellow members of their group.

 Masculinity

-(MAS) focuses on the degree
+(MAS) focuses on the degree the society

-the society reinforces, or does not reinforce,
+reinforces, or does not reinforce, the traditional masculine

-male achievement, control, and power.
-A High
+work role model of male achievement, control, and power.

-Masculinity ranking indicates the country
+A High Masculinity ranking indicates the country

 experiences a high degree of gender differentiation.

-In these cultures, males dominate a significant
+In these cultures, males dominate a significant portion

-females being controlled by male domination.
+controlled by male domination.
+A Low Masculinity ranking

-discrimination between genders.
+and discrimination between genders.
 In these cultures,

-females are treated equally to males in all aspects
+females are treated equally to males in all aspects of

-of the society.
+the society.

 Uncertainty